 If there is a hold on your account, it could be for many reasons.
 Log into your My Buckeye Link from buckeyelink.osu.edu.
 On the sidebar to the right, the first heading should read “Holds”.
 Select “Details” to see the specifics of your hold.

-As a non-degree seeking student, you are not eligible for grants; however, under certain circumstances, you can be considered for up to twelve months of aid.
+As an undergraduate non-degree seeking student, you are not eligible for grants; however, under certain circumstances, you can be considered for up to 12 months of aid.

-If you are planning to seek Federal Student Financial Aid assistance for your non-degree enrollment, be sure to carefully review the federal financial aid information for non-degree seekers on the Student Financial Aid (link is external)page.
+If you are planning to seek Federal Student Financial Aid assistance for your non-degree enrollment, be sure to carefully review the federal financial aid information for non-degree seekers on the Student Financial Aid page.